 Boffin Island are lucky to have serviced several dozens of these over the years.
 We cannot name names here, but our clients include many of the professional studios, bands, producers and engineers we all know and love.
 Our man Dave Way has been in and out of these compressors too many time to count, cleaning them up, sourcing and replacing rare tubes, servicing and calibrating and god knows what else!

-If you have a Fairchild 660 or a 670 in need of a service, please don’t hesitate to get in touch with us for a chat or booking the unit in.
+If you have a Fairchild 660 or a 670 in need of a service, please title=”Contact Us” href=”http://www.proaudioeurope.com/info/repair-enquiry”>fill out our repair form and we’ll get back to you with details.

-If you can’t find a Fairchild to buy, please contact Funky Junk.
-They might be able to help source one or perhaps suggest an alternative.
+If you can’t find a Fairchild to buy, contact our sales team.
+We might be able to help source one or perhaps suggest an alternative.